I seriously doubt it.

 Having that shot in the morning apparently protects against colon and liver cancers.
 Kaweol and cafestol are two already identified substances in coffee that inhibit mutagenicity and tumogrenicity of several carcinogens.
 This one particular study on rats confirmed that it substantially improves protection against xenobiotics. research

 This European study examined 1144 cancer patients and 2840 controls.
-The study identified a clear and substantial correlation between heavy coffee drinking and increased protection against these cancers.
+The study identified a clear and substantial correlation between heavy coffee drinking and increased protection against oral, esophageal, and pharyngeal cancers.
 Subjects who drank the most (over three cups a day) were the most protected, provided they used caffeinated form.
 Non-caffeinated beverages did not seem to give any protection. research

 Coffee has been reported to lower levels of estrogen and insulin, two hormones implicated in endometrial carcinogenesis.
 This study observed coffee drinking habits of 67,000 participants and their correlation to endometrial cancer risk.
 The correlation between the beverage and endometrial cancer was significant.
 Women who drank over four cups a day were the most protected.
 Those who drank tea did not benefit from cancer protection. research

-There is still some internet anti-coffee “experts” quoting earlier studies suggesting a possible link between pancreatic cancer and java consumption.
-However the most recent comprehensive meta-analysis did not find any link between the beverage and pancreatic cancer even with high intakes.
-Similar finding were reported in regards to gastric cancer. research 1 research 2
+The most recent comprehensive meta-analysis did not find any link between the beverage and pancreatic cancer even with high coffee intakes.
+Similar finding were reported in regards to gastric (stomach) cancer. research 1 research 2

 59 studies consisting of 40 independent cohorts examined relationship between coffee drinking habit and cancer risk.
-An increase in consumption of one cup of coffee per day was associated with a 3% reduced risk of all cancers.
+They showed that an increase in consumption of one cup of coffee per day was associated with a 3% reduced risk of all cancers.
 Specifically, coffee drinking was associated with a reduced risk of bladder, breast, oral, pharyngeal, colorectal, endometrial, esophageal, hepatocellular, leukemic, pancreatic, and prostate cancers. research.

-Taking these numbers into consideration it does not look like the beverage contributes in any way to low immune system.
-It is also worth noting that high antioxidant foods are powerful cancer fighters and the espresso method of extraction yields the highest antioxidant activity out of all brewing methods.
+The mechanism by which coffee protects against cancers is not yet known, but it is worth noting that high antioxidant foods & beverages (such as coffee) are powerful cancer fighters.
+Did you know that espresso method of extraction yields the highest antioxidant activity out of all brewing methods.

-However, some other studies found a substance with suspected anti-carcinogenic effect.
+A recent study found a substance with suspected anti-carcinogenic effect.
 Its name is methylpyridinium.
 This compound is rather unique to java plant and is not common in other foods.
-However, it is worth mentioning that methylpyridinium is not present in raw coffee beans but is formed during the roasting process.
+Methylpyridinium is not present in raw coffee beans but is formed during the roasting process.
 It can be found in both caffeinated and decaffeinated beverages.